< Back to Recommendations

 Action 3

-Engage the National Oceanic and Atmospheric Administration (NOAA) to determine the optimal sustainable populations of harbor seal in Puget Sound.
+Engage NOAA to determine the optimal sustainable populations of harbor seal in Puget Sound.

 Action 4